yuriisheterliak/my-weather-app/README.md

 $ npm install
 ```

-3. The project uses [Netlify](https://www.netlify.com/) serverless functions to keep your API keys in secret, so you must create a project on [Netlify](https://www.netlify.com/) and connect repo.
+3. The project uses [Netlify](https://www.netlify.com/) serverless functions to keep your API keys hidden, so you must create a project on [Netlify](https://www.netlify.com/) and connect repo.
 See [Netlify documentation](https://docs.netlify.com/).
    > _The project uses [these](#umbrella-used-apis) APIs, so you must have API keys before next step._
 4. Create a file `.env` in repo directory to include all the necessary API keys.
 Add next in `.env`: